Cape Town Orchestra

 Founding and early history

-The Cape Town Orchestra (also written as Capetown Orchestra, and also known as the Cape Town Municipal Orchestra (CMO) was formed by the Cape Town Council in 1914 under the conductorship of Theo Wendt with a strength of 30 players.
+The Cape Town Orchestra (also written as Capetown Orchestra, and also known as the Cape Municipal Orchestra or the Cape Town Municipal Orchestra (CMO) was the first professional orchestra in South Africa and was formed by the Cape Town Council in 1914 under the conductorship of Theo Wendt with a strength of 30 players.

 The opening concert took place in the City Hall, Cape Town, on February 28, 1914, and marked the dawn of a new era in music in South Africa.